FlipperPA/django-python3-vagrant/README.md

 This is a Vagrant Ubuntu Linux environment created for Python / Django developers.
 It should be ready to go for Django development use with a core suite of tools, like virtualenv and virtualenvwrapper, defaulted to Python v3.4.
 Python 2.7 is only included in case you need it.

-Coming soon, will also include drivers and packages for connecting to both MySQL and MS SQL Server, since these aren't as nicely documented as PostgreSQL and SQLite.
+Coming soon, will also include scripts to install drivers and packages for connecting to both MySQL and MS SQL Server, since these aren't as nicely documented as PostgreSQL and SQLite.

 ### Prerequisites